Brewers vs. Reds Player Props Betting Odds

 India Stats

-- India has recorded 59 hits with 15 doubles, five home runs and 26 walks.
-He has driven in 24 runs with eight stolen bases.
+- India has recorded 60 hits with 15 doubles, six home runs and 26 walks.
+He has driven in 26 runs with nine stolen bases.

 India Recent Games